OpenProteinAI/openprotein-docs/src/prots2prot-tutorial-page.md

 And that's all we need for the analysis!
 Click `Run` at the bottom of the page to generate and score all single site variant libraries.
 There are several other advanced options that we may want to play with after our initial run.
 However, the default options have been tuned to generate a reasonable starter library.

-When the run is complete, navigate to the Results tab to inspect the output of the run.
+When the run is complete, navigate to the `Result` tab to inspect the output of the run.
 At the top of the page is a summary detailing the score for the query sequence, as well as the number of sites and number of variants expected to improve over the input.
 The full results are presented as a heatmap, which you can mouse over for more detail.
 For convenience, the tables at the bottom of the page list the top 5 variants and sites.

 ::: {.callout-note}
 The score assigned by Prots2prot is the log likelihood of the sequence under the model.
 This means that the larger (less negative) the score, the higher the probability of observing the sequence given the model.